 In memory of my Great, Great Uncle who died of wounds on the 14th July 1916.

 Although I haven’t traced the exact circumstances yet, it is most likely he was wounded on the 1st of July as the 12th Battalion of the Royal Irish Rifles went over the top on the first day of the Somme.
+100 years later it is fitting that we still remember them.

 It is likely the 12th went over the top with about 800.
 That’s a mortality rate of almost 20% – one in five.
 However, few escaped without one kind of physical wound or another.